Formally Verified SAT-Based AI Planning: Introduction

-We formally verify an encoder and a decoder.
-We focus on two issues: \begin{enumerate*} \item minimising trusted code, and \item making engineering tradeoffs to make the project feasible.\end{enumerate*}

-To reduce the trusted code base we made sure the encoder and the decoder take (produce) as input (output) abstract syntax trees (AST) of the formats used in the input (output) files.
-This way we only trust minimalist parsing and pretty printing components.
+\paragraph{Approach Overview} Our approach has two focuses, which we try to highlight in this paper.
+The first is \emph{minimising trusted code}.
+To reduce the trusted code base we make sure the encoder and the decoder take (produce) as input (output) abstract syntax trees (AST) of the formats used in the input (output) files.
+This way we only trust parsing and pretty printing components.
 The encoder takes an AST of Fast-Downward's translator format~\cite{Helmert06} as input (hereafter, FD-AST) and produces an AST of the standard DIMACS-CNF format.
-The decoder takes the AST of a DIMACS model and a FD-AST, and produces a plan only if the model entails the CNF encoding of the FD-AST.
+This DIMACS-CNF is passed to an unverified SAT solver.
+If the SAT solver finds a model for the encoded formula, our verified decoder takes the AST of the DIMACS model and the FD-AST and produces a plan only if the model entails the CNF encoding of the FD-AST.
+If the SAT solver finds the formula unsatisfiable, we take the unsatisfiability certificate and pass it, together with the DIMACS-CNF encoding, to the formally verified unsatisfiability certificate checker of~\citeauthor{DBLP:conf/sat/Lammich17}~\citeyear{DBLP:conf/sat/Lammich17}.
+Accordingly, all outputs of our system have formal guarantees, whether the output is a plan or a conclusion that none exists.

-Formally verifying a reasonably big piece of software can be a daunting task.
-For instance, it has been reported that the size of the proof scripts for verifying the OS kernel \emph{seL4} is quadratically as big as the C implementation of the kernel~\cite{klein2009sel4L}.
+The second is \emph{engineering tradeoffs for feasible verification}.
+Formally verifying a reasonably big piece of software is a daunting task.
+E.g.\ it has been reported that the size of the proof scripts for verifying the OS kernel \emph{seL4} is quadratically as big as the C implementation of the kernel~\cite{klein2009sel4}.
 Thus, a major verification effort like verifying a SAT-based planner needs careful engineering and modularisation.
 For complicated algorithms, the most successful approach is stepwise refinement, where one starts with an abstract version of the algorithm and verifies it.
 Then one devises more optimised versions of the algorithm, and only proves the optimisations correct.
-This approach was used in most successful algorithm verification efforts~\cite{klein2009sel4L,DBLP:journals/jar/BlanchetteFLW18,esparza2013fully,DBLP:conf/cav/KanavL014}.
+This approach was used in most successful algorithm verification efforts~\cite{klein2009sel4,DBLP:journals/jar/BlanchetteFLW18,esparza2013fully,DBLP:conf/cav/KanavL014}.